garoomaroo/configFiles/README.md

 # configFiles
 My personal configfiles for GTK, Hyprland, Sway, etc.
 # Notes
-uhhhhh these kinda suck. they're very simple and don't try to stray from the defaults too much.
+uhhhhh these kinda suck. they're very simple and don't try to stray from the defaults too much so don't use them :)